OFK Borac Bijelo Polje

 OFK Borac (Montenegrin: Omladinski fudbalski klub Borac) is a Montenegrin football club based in Bijelo Polje.
-Founded in 2015, they are among youngest football clubs in country and currently are members of the Montenegrin Third League.
+Founded in 2015, they are among one of the youngest football clubs in the country and currently are members of the Montenegrin Third League.

 History

 OFK Borac (OFC Fighter) was founded in 2015 and their debut season in the Montenegrin Third League was 2016–17.
-First success came during 2017, when OFK Borac played in the finals of the Northern Region Cup against FK Pljevlja (0-2).
-As a regional finalist, OFK Borac qualified for the Montenegrin Cup season 2017-18, but were eliminated in First Round against Second League side FK Igalo (0-3).
+First success came during 2017, when OFK Borac played in the finals of the Northern Region Cup against FK Pljevlja (0–2).
+As a regional finalist, OFK Borac qualified for the Montenegrin Cup season 2017-18, but were eliminated in First Round against Second League side FK Igalo (0–3).